Money Expert > Car Insurance > Car insurance for high risk drivers

 • You live in a high-traffic, densely-populated area, one that is more prone to accidents occurring

-• You live in an area with increased rates of car thefts
+• You live in an area with higher rates of car thefts

 • You've made a claim previously – the more recent, the likelier it is your quote will be higher